US, Ukraine and Russia to hold security talks in UAE, says Kremlin

 Russia's President Vladimir Putin attends a meeting with U.S. President Donald Trump's special envoy Steve Witkoff and son-in-law Jared Kushner at the Kremlin in Moscow, Russia, January 22, 2026.
 Sputnik/Alexander Kazakov/Pool via REUTERS

-Russia's President Vladimir Putin (left) meets with US President Donald Trump's special envoy Steve Witkoff (centre) and son-in-law Jared Kushner at the Kremlin in Moscow.
+Russia’s President Vladimir Putin (left) meeting US President Donald Trump’s son-in-law Jared Kushner (right) and US special envoy Steve Witkoff (centre) in Moscow on Jan 22.

 PHOTO: REUTERS

-MOSCOW – Russia said it will hold security talks with the US and Ukraine in Abu Dhabi on Jan 23, but warned after a late-night meeting between Russian President Vladimir Putin and three US envoys that a durable peace would not be possible unless territorial issues were resolved.
+MOSCOW – Russia said it will hold security talks with the US and Ukraine in Abu Dhabi, United Arab Emirates, on Jan 23, but warned after a late-night meeting between Russian President Vladimir Putin and three US envoys that a durable peace would not be possible unless territorial issues were resolved.

 Kremlin aide Yuri Ushakov told reporters the talks, which began shortly before midnight and lasted some four hours, had been useful and extremely frank.